Nordible-Solutions/mongoose-utility/README.md

-Utility functions for MongoDB Atlas with Node.js Typescript setup
+Utility functions for MongoDB Atlas with Mongoose Node.js Typescript setup

 ## Installation

- - Install in your project using `npm i mongodb-utility`
+ - Install in your project using `npm i mongoose-utility`

 ## Available functions / API